SkyTubeTeam/SkyTube/README.md

 # SkyTube
-An open-source YouTube player for Android.
+An open-source YouTube player for the Android operating system.

 This app allows you to:
 * explore Featured and Most Popular videos,